Mandela archives, letters and notes go online

 Mandela, 93, underwent keyhole abdominal examination last month that showed nothing was wrong with the man awarded the Nobel Peace Prize for helping bring down white-minority apartheid rule in South Africa.

 "For a man his age, he is doing well.
-He hasn't lost his sense of humour," said Ndileka Mandela.
+He hasn't lost his sense of humor," said Ndileka Mandela.

 (Editing by Paul Casciato)